 Roses are such an important element of the summer garden, you really should research thoroughly before making your selection.
-Luckily, and unlike the pool of potential prime ministers, there are some outstanding candidates to choose from, and we’ve had a go at picking out what we think could be 10 of the very best for you.
+Luckily there are some outstanding candidates to choose from, and we’ve had a go at picking out what we think could be 10 of the very best for you.

 1. Rosa ‘Mermaid’.
 Not for the faint hearted, but with great ambition and sense of purpose.
 A real beast of a climbing rose with glossy semi evergreen foliage and vicious thorns.
 But who dares wins as the reward is simply huge saucer shaped creamy yellow flowers all summer long.
 Too heavy and angular to train up a tree I have given this rose the run of a tall house wall, where its scent will drift in through open bedroom windows.